bhuvanesh-m-dev/vibe-coding/README.md

 This repository is a growing collection of:

-* 🔮 AI prompts I’ve crafted (ChatGPT, VideoCrafter, Sora, etc.)
+* 🔮 AI prompts I’ve crafted
 * 🎥 Text-to-video experiments
 * 🧠 Prompt engineering logs
 * ✨ Creative use cases with generative tools